 In addition to the prevailing Hinduism, traditions of old ethnic religions have an impact on the island’s religious life.
 According to this, gods are present in all forms.
 Everything in nature has its own law that reflects the power of the gods.

-Rituals play a major role and are not only determined by holy scriptures.
 This ritualization of life and the self-control that goes with it is an essential part of religious customs.

 There are still strong remains of old shamanism.
 This is also reflected in initiation rituals, soul guides, or healings.
 By the way, this also applies to similar ceremonies in Malaysia, Cambodia, and Thailand.